Gunbird 2

 Gunbird 2 (ガンバード2, Ganbādo 2) is a 2D scrolling shooter developed by Psikyo and published by Capcom as a sequel to the original Gunbird.
 It was originally released in Japanese arcades in 1998, and was later ported to the Dreamcast in 2000 and released worldwide.
 An Android version was released in Korea in 2014, before it came out worldwide on both Android and iOS in 2016.
 The arcade game was also included in Gunbird Special Edition for the PlayStation 2.
-A version was released on Nintendo Switch in June 2018.
+A version was released on Nintendo Switch in June 2018, Windows in June 2020, and PlayStation 4 and Xbox One in August 2022.

 Gameplay

 There are seven stages in each game loop (two loops total).
 The first three stages are randomly chosen from possible four.
 At the second loop, enemies fire denser bullet patterns moving at faster speeds.
 Stage 2-1 takes place at the only stage not available in 1st loop, instead of the 1-1 counterpart.
 After completing the first loop with only one player, player can choose one of two choices for a wish with magic potion, with unique ending for each choice.
 If 1st loop is completed with two players, a combination-specific ending is played.

 This was the first Psikyo shooter to feature medal-chaining: picking up 2,000 point medals (when they flash) repeatedly results in a slight point increase and a coin chain, recorded separately from the score.
 This was later featured in Strikers 1945 III/Strikers 1999.

 The arcade game supports both English and Japanese languages, chosen via arcade board dip switch settings.
 The language setting is Japanese if dip switches are set to Japanese, English otherwise.

-Two exclusive playable characters in the Sega Dreamcast port of Gunbird 2, released in 2000, includes Morrigan Aensland from the Darkstalkers series and Aine from the Samurai Aces series.
+Two exclusive playable characters in the Dreamcast port of Gunbird 2, released in 2000, includes Morrigan Aensland from the Darkstalkers series and Aine from the Samurai Aces series.
 Other new features include Internet ranking, gallery, and voices during intermission.